asynchrony/docker-elasticsearch-curator/README.md

 - Config.yml is the Curator configuration file
 - Hostname/IP addess must be in the `hosts` section of Config.yml

-Run container by using `docker run --rm --name curator --link *ELASTICSEARCH-CONTAINER* asynchrony/docker-elasticsearch-curator`
+Run container by using `docker run --rm --name curator --link elasticsearch asynchrony/docker-elasticsearch-curator`